 So I begged and pleaded with the charter bus driver to stop at a local mall on March 9 in Macon, Ga., so I could go buy the cassette.
-He relented, and thus began a 30-year love affair with one of my all-time favorite albums.
+He relented, I bought the cassette, and thus began a 30-year love affair with one of my all-time favorite albums.

 The first song I heard from The Joshua Tree was the massive hit “With or Without You.”
-I still think it is as close as one can get to the perfect song: Starting quietly with just drums and a simple two-note keyboard melody that continues throughout, the song builds in intensity as Bono’s voice starts low and soft and grows higher and louder.
+Starting quietly with just drums and a simple two-note keyboard melody that continues throughout, the song builds in intensity as Bono’s voice starts low and soft and grows higher and louder.
 More instruments are added, including The Edge’s signature jangling guitar, which is almost atmospheric.
 The song peaks about two-thirds of the way through the song, with pounding drums and Bono’s wailing, “I can’t live with or without you.”
 The song then goes back to its quiet motif with the two-note melody, drums a little more pronounced, and Edge’s guitar providing the main phrasing.

 When the bus driver stuck the cassette into the cassette player, I was enthralled.
 “Where the Streets Have No Name” started the album off — a fast-paced anthem accentuated by Larry Mullen Jr.’s drums.
 “I want to run, I want to hide, I want to tear down the walls that hold me inside,” Bono sang.
 It was quintessential U2.